sathvikramakrishnan/coin-flip-smartcontract/README.md

 Chainlink Automation with custom logic is used to start the game and transfer the owner's funds into the contract as soon as a player enters.

+## A note on LinkToken contract
+The contract `test/mocks/LinkToken.sol` is a modified script used in the tutorial by Patrick Collins.

 ## A note on private keys
 This contract is not safe to use with legitimate private keys.\
 Use only those private keys with no real assets.